craigmonson/colonize/README.md

 #### ```colonize generate leaf <name>```

-The branch generation sub-command is used to generate a Colonize branch, including build order file, environment directory, environment tfvars, and optionally a list of leafs underneath the branch.
-When using the `generate branch` command with the `--leafs` option, this command is internally called for each leaf.
+The leaf generation sub-command is used to generate a Colonize leaf, including environment directory, environment tfvars, and will append to the build order file.
+Given we are in the mybranch directory, the following command:

-The following command

 `$ colonize generate leaf myleaf`